terrier-org/pyterrier/README.md

 2. `pip install python-terrier`

 ### Windows
 Pyterrier is not available for Windows because [pytrec_eval](https://github.com/cvangysel/pytrec_eval) [isn't available for Windows](https://github.com/cvangysel/pytrec_eval/issues/19).
-If you can compile & install pytrec_eval youself, all will be fine.
+If you can compile & install pytrec_eval youself, it should work fine.

 ### Colab notebooks
 ```